tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 1: Working with the Visual Studio 2010 CTP VPC][1]**

-we’ll look at how to download and use the Virtual PC image of the Visual Studio 2010 September CTP.
-We’ll give you tips on how to download this massive (7GB+ compressed) VPC, show you how to get past some pesky expiration issues, and get you started with the CTP walkthroughs
+we'll look at how to download and use the Virtual PC image of the Visual Studio 2010 September CTP.
+We'll give you tips on how to download this massive (7GB+ compressed) VPC, show you how to get past some pesky expiration issues, and get you started with the CTP walkthroughs

 **[Episode 2: Welcome to Visual Studio 2010][2]**

-we’ll take a very high-level look at Visual Studio 2010.
-We’ll discuss what types of features you can expect to see in Visual Studio 2010 and .NET Framework 4.0 depending on what type of developer you are.
-And lastly we’ll go ahead and dive into a revised area of Visual Studio: the Start Page.
+we'll take a very high-level look at Visual Studio 2010.
+We'll discuss what types of features you can expect to see in Visual Studio 2010 and .NET Framework 4.0 depending on what type of developer you are.
+And lastly we'll go ahead and dive into a revised area of Visual Studio: the Start Page.
 The Start Page in Visual Studio 2010 has been revised to be XAML-based and allows full customization.

 **[Episode 3: ASP.NET WebForms 4.0][3]**

-We’ll begin seeing how Visual Studio 10 and the .NET Framework 4.0 offer compelling new functionality for web developers.
-In this episode we’ll be specifically focusing on ASP.NET WebForms 4.0, and what enhancements it offers.
+We'll begin seeing how Visual Studio 10 and the .NET Framework 4.0 offer compelling new functionality for web developers.
+In this episode we'll be specifically focusing on ASP.NET WebForms 4.0, and what enhancements it offers.

 **[Episode 4: No More Parallel Development Pain][4]**